iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 ..
 Probably need to refer to data_transfer.rst, as a good chunk of being a client is data transfer.

+..
+Move these two subsections to Primer?
+QDBD?

 Multithreading
 --------------